yjpan47/orbital2018/readme.md

 ### Website Deployment

-- We are planning on deploying our website using pythonanywhere.com web hosting service.
+~~We are planning on deploying our website using pythonanywhere.com web hosting service.
 However, we ran into some last minute issues with the web hosting site.
 We will fix it ASAP.
-- Nonetheless, the domain site is masterggez.pythonanywhere.com in the event we solve the issue.
+Nonetheless, the domain site is masterggez.pythonanywhere.com in the event we solve the issue.~~

+- Made use of free web hosting service from pythonanywhere.com to deploy our website.
+- Website is **[masterggez.pythonanywhere.com]** (masterggez.pythonanywhere.com).

 ### Plans after Milestone 3